Donovan Morgan: Professional wrestling career

 After leaving All Pro Wrestling, Morgan and Modest decided to open their own dojo, "The Tetsu Academy".
 They later opened their own promotion in conjunction with the training center, "Pro Wrestling Iron", located in Hayward, Ca which held its first show on May 31, 2002, in Ukiah, California.
 Morgan and Modest eventually negotiated a talent swap agreement with Pro Wrestling Noah in Japan that saw Japanese wrestlers such as Misawa, Yoshinori Ogawa, and Takao Omori appear on PWI shows.
 Morgan and Modest continued to team in PWI and defeated Los Maximos in a match to decide the first ever PWI Tag Team Championships on June 11, 2004.
-In July 2004 Modest and Morgan wrestled in front of 79,458 fans at the world famous Tokyo Dome where Donovan Morgan pinned Ricky Marvin for Pro Wreslting NoAH's largest show in its history.
+In July 2004 Modest and Morgan wrestled in front of 79,458 fans at the world famous Tokyo Dome where Donovan Morgan pinned Ricky Marvin for Pro Wrestling NoAH's largest show in its history.
 In addition, they continued to train wrestlers at the Tetsu Academy.
 August 31, 2005 marked the end of the Tetsu Academy, with a final show at the PWI dojo in Hayward, California on August 27, 2005.

 On September 21, 2002, Morgan and Christopher Daniels, known collectively as The Prophecy, won a tournament to crown the first ever ROH Tag Team Champions, defeating Modest and his partner, The American Dragon aka (Daniel Bryan).
 They held the titles until March 15, 2003, when they were defeated by A.J.
 Styles and Amazing Red.
 Morgan and Modest left ROH soon after following disputes over accommodation and schedule clashes with their Japanese commitments.

 One of the highlights of Morgan's career was an especially spicy match held at the Lathrop Community Center in Lathrop, California.
 Morgan and Modest clashed with Bison Smith in the ring before a packed house of raucous fans.
 Bison found himself accosted by a group of local animal rights activists angered by his zoological misappropriation.
 Morgan and Modest capitalized on his distraction and won the day.
 There were various reports of the trio seen scuffling after the match at the Fireside Lounge, down the street.

 On the February 18, 2006 episode of TNA Impact!, Morgan teamed with Michael Modest and Ryan Drago as La Migra.
 The trio were defeated by The Latin American Xchange.
 On the March 3, 2006 episode of TNA Xplosion, Morgan and Modest were defeated by The Naturals.

 Morgan became a mortgage broker in 2006. and continued into the world of financial services in 2008.
 Morgan is currently an advisor and financial consultant in Florida.